tycho01/react-storybook/docs/api.md

 ## Command Line API

-React Storybook comes with a command line API, which you usually use inside a NPM script.
+Ng2 Storybook comes with a command line API, which you usually use inside a NPM script.
 Here's the options it has:

 ### Port

-You must set a port where the React Storybook starts it's web server.
+You must set a port where the Ng2 Storybook starts it's web server.
 Here's how to specify it:

 ```
 start-storybook -p 6977